 The proposed solution uses the Blockchain and IOT technology to build an open, trusted, decentralized and tamper-proof system, which provides the indisputable mechanism to verify that the data of voters has existed at a specific time in the network.

 Kings Embedded Solutions uses distributed ledgers to run voting processes and prevent fraud & identify theft.
 One of the potential advantages is that voters using Blockchain can verify their voting choices using their voters card number at any point in time.

+It saves operational cost, reduced paper works and voting time.

+The blockchain-based solution is instantaneous and immutable.

 To harness the Nigeria Electoral Process with the power of Blockchain using hash validation.

 To build a decentralize, distributed ledgers, Blockchain-based electoral system.